sa-tre/satre-specification/docs/source/contributing/walkthrough.md

    For the purposes of this guide, we will just focus on comments.
    Make sure you are on the `Conversation` tab.

-3. From here, you can comment in the same way as you did with Issues (add your comment at the bottom, and click `Comment`).
+3. From here, you can comment in the same way as you did with `Issues` (add your comment at the bottom, and click `Comment`).

 ##### Create your own Pull Request

-If you would like to directly author a change to the specification yourself then you can create a Pull Request.
+If you would like to directly author a change to the specification yourself, then you can create a Pull Request.
-Currently you will need to make a Fork of the SATRE repository to make a Pull Request.
+Currently, you will need to make a Fork of the SATRE repository to make a Pull Request.
 Here's how it works:

 1. **Create a Fork of the SATRE specification repository:**